Philadelphia Fever (MISL)

-The Philadelphia Fever were an indoor soccer team based out of Philadelphia that played in the original Major Indoor Soccer League from 1978 to 1982.
-Their home arena was the Spectrum.
+The Philadelphia Fever was an indoor soccer team, based in Philadelphia, that played in the original Major Indoor Soccer League from 1978 to 1982.
+The team's home arena was the Spectrum.

+History

 After being granted a one-year hiatus following the 1981-82 season, the team ultimately folded.
 While it is often reported that the Los Angeles Lazers were the relocated Fever, the one-year hiatus was actually granted at the same time as the Lazers were awarded an expansion franchise, during the MISL's August 1982 league meetings.

-The four seasons in Philadelphia the Fever average attendance was 5,777 per game.
+During the four seasons that the Fever played in Philadelphia, the average attendance was 5,777 per game.